 “The arts are not a way to make a living.
 They are a very human way of making life more bearable.
 Practicing an art, no matter how well or badly, is a way to make your soul grow.”
 Kurt Vonnegut

-Alongside my own writing, I offer a bespoke mentoring service to writers whose work sparks my interest.
+Alongside my own writing, I offer a bespoke coaching and mentoring service to writers whose work sparks my interest.
 Skill level concerns me less than liking what you’re trying to achieve and believing I can help you get there, and I’ve supported a variety of writers – from helping prisoners create storybooks for their kids, to acting as a mentor for City, University of London’s Novel Writing MA.
 Services range from giving feedback on a standard submission package (letter, first three chapters and one-page synopsis) to a full report on your novel – via chapter outlines, theme discussions, unpicking unruly plots… You name it – if I like your writing, I’m in.
 Costs vary depending on your requirements, but to give you an idea I charge £250 for feedback on a standard submission package.
 Get in touch via the contact page if you’d like to explore your work with me.